Trees

 Where a tree is found to be dead, or in a state of advanced decline (dying), Council will look to have the tree removed.
 Where a tree is found to pose an unacceptable risk of harm to people or property, the part of the tree which poses a risk will be removed.
 Occasionally, keeping the remaining part of the tree becomes untenable and the remainder will also be removed.

-Clearance for electrical assets as required by Electrical Line Clearance regulations
+Clearance for electrical assets as required by Electrical Line Clearance regulations.

-Clearance from roads and footpaths, as required by Road Management and Disability Discrimination Act
+Clearance from roads and footpaths, as required by Road Management and Disability Discrimination Act.

-Removal of deadwood over 25mm in diameter, and any branch stubs or diseased, dying, defective, crossing, broken or hanging branches
+Removal of deadwood over 25mm in diameter, and any branch stubs or diseased, dying, defective, crossing, broken or hanging branches.

 Reduction from dwellings and other buildings.
 This does not include removal of all tree parts over a building or back to a property line.
-Works of this type are considered on a case-by-case basis
+Works of this type are considered on a case-by-case basis.

-- Reduction of foliage to reduce leaves and fruit falling into private property
+- Reduction of foliage to reduce leaves and fruit falling into private property.

-- Remove or decrease roosting perches to decrease habitat for fauna (birds, possums etc.), or to reduce the appearance of droppings or other animal mess
+- Remove or decrease roosting perches to decrease habitat for fauna (birds, possums etc.), or to reduce the appearance of droppings or other animal mess.

-- Work to decrease fauna access between trees or infrastructure
+- Work to decrease fauna access between trees or infrastructure.

 - Works to manage insect populations or debris associated with insect populations.

-In living and working in an urban tree environment, routine maintenance practices are expected.
-You may raise reactive cleaning and pruning requests via MyPortPhillip, over the phone on 03 9209 6777 or via Snap Send Solve.
+Request cleaning and pruning on My Port Phillip, over the phone on 03 9209 6777 or via Snap Send Solve.

 Tree roots are opportunistic and move through the soil profile where conditions are conducive to growth.
 Roots have no means of sensing water within pipes and actively seeking it.
 If there is a leak in the pipe, roots may exploit and exacerbate the opening – sometimes causing pipe blockages.
 Council highly recommends that property owners ensure their drains are maintained properly to avoid damage.